TatuLund/hilla-demo/README.md

 To run from the command line, use `mvn` and open [http://localhost:8080](http://localhost:8080) in your browser.

-You can login with the following credentials:
+You can log in with the following credentials:
 - user/user with role USER
 - admin/admin with role ADMIN

 ## This application is demoing various aspects of Hilla framework

 - Lazy loading data from server
-- Using server side filterign of data
+- Using server side filtering of data
-- Securing statelss Hilla app using Spring Security
+- Securing stateless Hilla app using Spring Security
 - Demonstrating role based authorities, method level end point security
 - Styling using Lumo utility classes
 - Handling url parameters of the route